Flare576/dotfiles/README.md

 | jira g | TicketID\* | Transition ticket to "In Progress" and assigns to you (feel free to modify this to your "In Progress" state) |
 | jira qa | TicketID\* | Transition ticket to "Testing" and sets you as the Reviewer (feel free to modify this to your "QA" state) |
 | jira r | [State], TicketID\* | Review ticket by Comment(vi) on ticket, Transition to provided state or "Signoff" by default (feel free to modify this to your preferred Post-QA stateand with your preferred review template) |
-> \*NOTE: If you don't provide a TIcketID, the global story/ticket set by `jiras` is used
+> \*NOTE: If you don't provide a TicketID, the global story/ticket set by `jira workon` is used

 #### Kubernetes
 | Command | Params | Result |